sportdb/sport.db/fifa/README.md

-Note: This library includes non-FIFA member codes and irregular codes from countries in use by regional confederations too, for exmaple:
+Note: This library includes non-FIFA member codes and irregular codes from countries in use by regional confederations too, for example:

 - Vatican City	(VAT)
 - Zanzibar	(ZAN)